-For further information on the technical implications of implementing OS MasterMap, please follow the link above and see Information sheet 3 - Technical implications from the implementing OS MasterMap series of documents from Ordnance Survey website.
+For further information on the technical implications of implementing OS MasterMap, please follow the link above and see Information sheet 3 - Technical implications from the implementing OS MasterMap series of documents on the Ordnance Survey website.

 Gaelic or Welsh names are also supported.
-A character set is available.
+A character set is available in annexe C of the technical specification.